Counties 1 Hampshire: League table

+Green background are the promotion places.
+Source:

-Teams for 2022–23
+2022–23

+Participating clubs and locations

 This was the first season following the RFU Adult Competition Review.
-The league was substantially similar to London 3 South West with six of the same sides whilst two teams - Gosport & Fareham and Havant II - from Hampshire Premier (level 8) were drawn up to fill the league and two - Eastleigh and Winchester - were drawn in from London 2 South West (level 7).
+The league was similar to London 3 South West with six of the same sides, while two teams – Gosport & Fareham and Havant II – from Hampshire Premier (level 8) were promoted to fill the league, and two – Eastleigh and Winchester – were level transferred from London 2 South West (level 7).
 London 3SW teams from Surrey, Sussex and SW London were absorbed into Counties 1 Surrey/Sussex.
 The league was supplemented by the addition of Bournemouth 2XV and Jersey.